 Carter, A., 2014.
 “Petro-Capitalism and the Tar Sands” in Black, T., D’Arcy, S., Weis, T., Kahn Russell, J. (eds.), A Line in the Tar Sands: Struggles for Environmental Justice.
 Between the Lines Press, Toronto, pp. 23-35.

 Haluza-Delay, R., Carter, A., 2014.
 “Joining Up and Scaling Up: Analyzing Resistance to Canada’s ‘Dirty Oil’” in Bencze, L., Alsop, S. (eds.), Activist Science and Technology Education.
 Springer Netherlands, pp. 343-362.

 Peters, J., Carter, A., Cadigan, S., 2014.
 “The Political Economy of the Labour Market in Newfoundland and Labrador” in Marland, A., Kerby, M. (eds.), First among Unequals: The Premier, Politics, and Policy in Newfoundland and Labrador.
 McGill-Queen's UP, Montreal, pp. 247-264.

 Le Billon, P., Carter, A., 2012.
 “Securing Alberta's Tar Sands: Resistance and Criminalization on a New Energy Frontier” in Schnurr, M., Swatuk, L. (eds.), Natural Resources and Social Conflict: Towards Critical Environmental Security.
 Palgrave MacMillan, London, pp. 170-192.

-- Arts First 140 - The Politics of the Climate Crisis
+- Arts First 140 - Solving the Climate Crisis

 - Political Science 334 - Public Policy